-Debt service for the Authority's variable rate bonds (1998B, 2007A-1, 2007A-2, 2008A-1 and 2008A-2 Bonds) assumes the associated annual synthetic fixed interest rates, based on Swap Agreements entered into in connection with those variable rate bonds.
+(1) Debt service for the Authority's variable rate bonds (1998B, 2007A-1, 2007A-2, 2008A-1 and 2008A-2 Bonds) assumes the associated annual synthetic fixed interest rates, based on Swap Agreements entered into in connection with those variable rate bonds.
 See "FINANCIAL INFORMATION - Swap Agreements."

-The Authority's variable rate bonds, other than the 2007A Bonds, have liquidity support provided through standby bond purchase agreements with various liquidity providers and have bond insurance.
+(2) The Authority's variable rate bonds.
+See "FINANCIAL INFORMATION - Swap Agreements."
+(2) The Authority's variable rate bonds, other than the 2007A Bonds, have liquidity support provided through standby bond purchase agreements with various liquidity providers and have bond insurance.
 The 2007A Bonds have liquidity and credit support provided through agreements with various providers.
 Debt service for the variable rate bonds does not include any liquidity fees, letter of credit fees or remarketing fees.
 As of the date of this Official Statement, no variable rate bonds were held by their respective liquidity or credit providers.
 See "FINANCIAL INFORMATION - Liquidity and Credit Facilities."

-Debt service does not net out any Subsidy Payments received or anticipated to be received by the Authority in connection with the 2009A Bonds or 2009B Bonds issued as Build America Bonds.
+(3) Debt service does not net out any Subsidy Payments received or anticipated to be received by the Authority in connection with the 2009A Bonds or 2009B Bonds issued as Build America Bonds.

-Does not take into account any projected future bond issuance.
+(4) Does not take into account any projected future bond issuance, but does reflect the issuance on or about December 17, 2015 of the 2015B Bonds.
 Rows and columns may not add due to rounding.